armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    kubectl delete rs <ReplicaSet_name> -n <namespace>
    ```

-## Advanced use cases

-You can integrate Borealis with your existing tools, such as Jenkins or GitHub Actions, to automate your deployment process with Borealis.
-To get started, create [service accounts]({{< ref "borealis-automate" >}}).

 ## Upgrade the CLI

 Run the following command to upgrade your existing CLI: